chrisbradleyy/LeDataSciFi.github.io/assignments/assignments.md

 ### [Guidelines for peer review](guidelines-peerreview.html)

-Read this before you start doing any peer-review!
+Read this before you start doing any peer review!

 ## Assignments